7 Biggest Lawn Care Mistakes (And How to Avoid Them)

 To grow good, strong, healthy n’ happy grass, you need some pretty sound soil for it to sprout from.
 Translation: the pH level needs to be just right.
 Not too acidic, not too alkaline.
 But don’t worry if GCSE science isn’t your strongest subject because there are 4 super-easy ways to test your own soil.
-Once you’ve found out the problem (if there is one), it’s usually a pretty easy fix; just a matter of sprinkling a little bit of lime or some sulfur.
+Once you’ve found out the problem (if there is one), it’s usually a pretty easy fix.
+Just a matter of sprinkling a little bit of lime or some sulphur.

 Just be aware that soil conditions can change, so it’s important to repeat the test every spring.